-Q: I occasionally use a tanning bed before a trip or a big event, just to give me a little color.
+Q: I occasionally use a tanning bed before a trip or a big event, just to give me a little color and a nice base tan.
 Isn’t that better than lying out in the sun for hours?
 And doesn’t it give my vitamin D a boost, too?

-A: Where to begin?
-First, ultraviolet radiation, whether from the sun or from a tanning bed, is a carcinogen, just like cigarettes are a carcinogen.
+Lisa Chipps, MD: Where to begin?
+First, ultraviolet (UV) radiation, whether from the sun or from a tanning bed, is a carcinogen, just like cigarettes are a carcinogen.
+Both can cause cancer.
 And just as there’s no safe amount of smoking, you can’t get a little safe tan.
-The damage it does, even if it’s just a bit here and there, adds up over time and contributes to overall aging as well as skin cancer.
+The damage it does, even if it’s just a bit here and there, adds up over time and contributes to wrinkles and aging of the skin as well as to the development of skin cancer.

 I had a young patient who was diagnosed with a melanoma on her ankle a year before her wedding.
 She was a California girl with lots of tanning history, both from the beach and from tanning beds.
 We did surgery on her melanoma, but it left a noticeable scar on her ankle.
 We treated the scar with lasers and creams for about six months, and it improved, but she still felt she had to cover it with makeup for the wedding.

-A few weeks ago, another melanoma patient asked me, “So how much can I tan, because I really look better with a tan.”
+Another melanoma patient once asked me, “So how much can I tan?
+Because I really look better with a tan.”
 Sadly, even after being diagnosed with melanoma, many patients still choose to suntan.
-I advised my patient: “Go get a spray tan.
-They’re fabulous now.”
+I advised my patient: “Go get a self-tanner or spray tan.
+They won’t protect your skin from further damage, but there are fabulous-looking products now.”

 Lisa Chipps, MD, is a dermatologist and Mohs surgeon who practices in Beverly Hills, Torrance and Encino, California.
 She is on the faculty at Harbor-UCLA Medical Center and on staff at Cedars-Sinai Medical Center in Los Angeles.